dimag0g/avalon_pwm/README.md

 channels in a way that preserves dead time: if you need to reduce the duty cycle, update it on positive polarity channel first, and do the other way around if you need to increase it.

+The control register contails 4 bits which affect all PWM channels simultaneously:

+- OUT_ENA (bit 0) - "1" (default) enables the output signal on all PWM pins.
+"0" sets all PWM pins to its polarity level.
+This is the equivalent of setting all duty cycles to 0.

+- CNT_ENA (bit 1) - "1" (default) enables the PWM cycle counter.
+"0" stops the
+PWM cycle counter and holds the last state of PWM pins.

+- IRQL_ENA (bit 2) - "1" enables an IRQ on PWM cycle counter reaching 0.
+"0" (default) disables the interrupt.

+- IRQH_ENA (bit 3) -"1" enables an IRQ on PWM cycle counter reaching the max value.
+"0" (default) disables the interrupt.